NiklasGollenstede/nix-wiplib/README.md

 Eventually I may decide to move parts of this into their own flake repository, but as long as they live here, APIs are not necessarily stable.

-The more interesting of the components currently in this repository are largely concerned with good structures for Nix flakes, in particular those defining NixOS configurations, and installing hosts from those configurations.
+## Graduates

+Former residents of this repository that now live on their own:
+* [`nixos-installer`](https://github.com/NiklasGollenstede/nixos-installer/): A fully automated NixOS CLI installer.
+Declare your hardware setup and install with a single command -- reproducibly.
+* [`nix-functions`](https://github.com/NiklasGollenstede/nix-functions/): A collection of Nix language functions.
+Has abstractions for dealing with flakes and imports in general, many functions that transform values (attrsets, lists, string, scripts), and more.

 ## Repo Layout

 This is a nix flake repository, so [`flake.nix`](./flake.nix) is the entry point and export mechanism for almost everything.

-[`lib/`](./lib/) adds additional library functions as `.wip` to the default `nixpkgs.lib` and exports the whole thing as `lib`.
-Other folders in this repo may thus use them as `inputs.self.lib.wip.*`. \
+[`lib/`](./lib/) defines new library functions which are exported as the `lib` flake output.
+Other Nix files in this repo use them as `inputs.self.lib`.
-[`lib/setup-scripts/`](./lib/setup-scripts/) contains bash scripts that integrate with the options defined in [`modules/fs/`](./modules/fs/) (esp. [`modules/fs/disks.nix.md`](./modules/fs/disks.nix.md)) and some default options to do flexible and fully automated installations of configured NixOS hosts.

 [`modules/`](./modules/) contains NixOS configuration modules.
 Added options' names start with `wip.` (or a custom prefix, see [Namespacing](#namespacing-in-nixos)).
 The modules are inactive by default, and are, where possible, designed to be independent from each other and the other things in this repo.
 Some though do have dependencies on added or modified packages, or other modules in the same directory.